SimonDanisch/MIT18065/HWNotes/HW1.md

   and look inside the `conv` function that comes with Julia?

   Answer: You can type `@which conv(rand(3),rand(3))` and you can actually see the code that is used.
-Now in this case, what will happen is that you will see fft's (Fast Fourier Transform's) are being used, which is not what the homework asks you to do.
+(Open source is great!
+People who use closed source don't know what they are missing.)
+Now in this case, what will happen is that you will see fft's (Fast Fourier
+  Transform's) are being used, which is not what the homework asks you to do.
 So in this case, you may not be helped with the intent of this specific homework assignment at all, but you will now understand the basic operation and perhaps be curious what is the fancy way